aionnetwork/aion_miner/README.md

-﻿# aion_miner
+﻿# Aion Miner

+### About
-Welcome to the Aion mining repository, this repo will contain documentation and mining details for the Aion blockchain.
+Welcome to the Aion mining repository, this repo will contain documentation, mining details and reference implementations of CPU and CUDA miners for the Aion blockchain.

-Please note, this repository is a work in progress and is subject to change.
+### Algorithm Details

+Aion leverages an enhanced Equihash algorithm for its Proof of Work (PoW).
+Details regarding changes to the algorithm may be found in the in ([wiki](https://github.com/aionnetwork/aion_miner/wiki/Aion-equihash_210_9--specification-and-migration-guide)).

+### Reference Miners

+In addition to providing a miner within the Aion kernel, two reference miners and a solo mining pool have been provided.